abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ![GIMP threshold](img/gimp-threshold-moth.jpg)

-We added some other effects, like a triangle that inverts the base moth image, a dotted circle and an styalized eclipse at the bottom (taking as source material another [Archive.org link to a lunar eclipse](https://archive.org/details/lesmerveillesc00flam/page/328))
+We added some other effects, like a triangle that inverts the base moth image, a dotted circle and an stylized eclipse at the bottom (taking as source material another [Archive.org link to a lunar eclipse](https://archive.org/details/lesmerveillesc00flam/page/328))

 The white pixels will be 'burned' by the laser cutter.